What is Pupil Premium Funding?

 Funding was used to support a range of actions:

-- Subsidising school camp and trips to provide other opportunities to enrich the curriculum.
+- Subsidising trips to provide other opportunities to enrich the curriculum.

 - Provision of school uniform vouchers to support families and ensure pupils have appropriate clothing.

-- Provision of revision guides, workbooks and CDs to support pupils learning and revision homework in the build up to SATs in order to minimise the gap with peers.
+- Provision of revision guides, workbooks and CDs to support pupils learning in preparation for SATs in order to minimise the gap with peers.

 - Non-contact provision for Pupil Premium Champion (PPC) to coordinate support for PP pupils across the school, implement the PP strategy, undertake training and link with staff and governors over key issues.

-- Provision of in-class teacher assistant (TA) support to facilitate additional teacher/ TA interventions such as reading, writing, phonics and maths across both KS1 and KS2.
+- Provision of in-class teacher assistant (TA) support to facilitate additional teacher or TA interventions such as reading, writing, phonics and maths across both KS1 and KS2.

 - Teacher Assistant led social skills playtime groups.